Neurons and Support Cells

 - An action potential is triggered by a depolarizing change in membrane potential which exceeds a threshhold for activating voltage-dependent sodium channels.

-- Normally, action potentials are initiated at the most proximal site which contains voltage-dependent sodium channels, usually near an axon's origin at the cell body.
+- Normally, action potentials are initiated at the most proximal site which contains voltage-dependent sodium channels, usually near an axon's origin at the cell body, a site which is sometimes visibly differentiated as an "axon hillock."

 - At such a site, the initiating potential change is generally the summation of many depolarizing synaptic potentials.